 The City has clothing/textile donation bins at the Kingston Area Recycling Centre.

-For more information on textile diversion please visit the Ontario Textile Diversion Collaborative and check out your city’s Textile Recycling program.
+If you’re not in Kingston, you can use the Ontario Textile Diversion Collaborative to check out your city’s Textile Recycling program.

 While these steps are all worth pursuing, it would be naive to assume they can solve our planet's enormous trash problem.
 What is needed more than wide-scale recycling is less consumption.

 There needs to be a shift to buying less and buying better, focusing less on 'good deals' and more on what will last and what can be repaired.
 When shopping for future items, support those few companies that are incorporating recycled material into their goods, since this is an effort worthy of support.

 And if you need my help to assess/purge your wardrobe, make smarter shopping decisions and understand what exactly you want to wear—you know where to find me.

 Love the content I'm creating and looking for a way to support it?
 This is it.
 Your support enables me to able to keep writing, taking photos and creating content that is valuable and tangible, without ever shifting the focus to selling brands I don't wholeheartedly believe in.
 Thank you.